DocNow/notebooks/README.md

 * ACCESS_TOKEN
 * ACCESS_TOKEN_SECRET

 You may want to set these [in your Anaconda environment] so you don't have to remember to set them all the time.
-You can also run the notebooks in mybinder without needing to installing things locally:
+If you want you can also run the notebooks in mybinder without needing to installing things locally:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/docnow/notebooks)